Websense has published the Websense Security Labs 2014 Threat Report. The report details the threats and trends that marked last year.

 The 2014 threat report also contains a review of an entire attack ecosystem, including the attackers’ motivation, the execution of the attack and countermeasures for each phase of the operation.

-“Almost all of today’s cyber attacks have raised the cybersecurity bar through a complex set of infrastructure and tools cybercriminals use to rapidly launch attacks and thereby evade traditional controls.
+“Almost all of today’s cyber attacks have raised the cybersecurity bar through a complex set of infrastructure and tools cybercriminals use to rapidly launch new attacks and thereby evade traditional controls.
 The best defense is to understand malicious techniques and likewise raise the bar on your defenses,” the report concludes.